kailash-manasarovar/statement/docs/personal/health.md

 ### Negative

 - My mind feels utterly polluted with porn and unhealthy sexual ideas.
-This is more so if I am feeling aroused.
-These thoughts are not my own.
+This is more so if I am feeling aroused which thankfully I don't if I am not in flat in Denia.
+- These thoughts are not my own.
 It's horrible.
 - I don't know when it started but I was overwhelmed with the feeling I was going to have a child with the trumpet teacher.
 It was intense and inexplicable.
-I think they were "throwing the (NLP) book at me", at this stage, and I wonder how many women have been trapped into marriage by these manipulation techniques and, therefore, a lifelong connection with someone they were probably unsure of, at best.
+I think they were "throwing the (NLP/hypnosis/online seduction) book at me", at this stage, and I wonder how many women have been trapped into marriage by these manipulation techniques and, therefore, a lifelong connection with someone they were probably unsure of, at best.
 - There was a lot of content that I'm sure was intended to make me feel insecure about how I looked.
 Content about fat women when I was putting on weight.
 Content about acne when I had some.
 Even content about a tiny wart on my nose.
 Lots and lots of content about the urinary problems I was having that I did a lot of online searches about.
 It was relentless.

 ### Positive

-- Ironically, whatever NLP plus medication combo they were using on me healed me of anxiety and depression.
+- Ironically, whatever NLP plus medication combo they were using on me that made me fall in love healed me completely of anxiety and depression.
+- I wonder if I was on an informal drug trial.
 - I thought what I was experiencing was true love, and it probably was a little bit, but the real trigger was the drugs and sexual feelings in the context of love that I hadn't experienced for twenty years.
-- Another extremely positive effect of me going through all the NLP seduction techniques online in the context of sexual grooming of women and children is that I am able to describe it.
+- Another extremely positive effect of me enduring these NLP seduction techniques online in the context of sexual grooming of women and children is that I am now able to describe it.